ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ## Acknowledgements

-Some codes and design ideas were from other open source projects, such as PG-XC/XL(pgxc_ctl), TBase (timestamp based vacuum and MVCC), and Citus (pg_cron).
+Some codes and design ideas were from other open-source projects, such as PG-XC/XL(pgxc_ctl), TBase (timestamp-based vacuum and MVCC), and Citus (pg_cron).
 Thanks for their contributions.
 ___

 Copyright © Alibaba Group, Inc.